MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-dual-write-setup-integration.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_

-This topic provides information about the setup and configuration related to Dynamics 365 Project Operations dual-write maps.
+This topic provides information about Project Operations dual-write integration for setup and configuration entities.

 ## Project contracts, contract lines, and projects